10 Best Acoustic Guitar Amps for Gigs

 Back when I played in an acoustic duo I used a Peavey Ecoustic, and it was a great amp.
 My bandmate used a Marshall AS50, and while I liked that well enough I liked my Peavey a little bit more.
 Another friend used a Fender Acoustasonic before graduating to a mini-PA, and that was a fine amp as well.

-If I had to make the choice today, I think I'd go with the Fishman Loudbox Artist.
+I like all of these amps but, as I said, if I had to make the choice today, I think I'd go with the Fishman Loudbox Artist.
 The power and features are tough to beat, especially for under $600.
-For my runner-up choice I’d have to go back to the Peavey, just because I had such good experiences with it and Peavey amps in general.
+For my runner-up choice, I’d have to go back to the Peavey, just because I had such good experiences with it and Peavey amps in general.

-As for you, consider your options carefully and make the best choice you can based on your particular view of the world.
+As for you, consider your options carefully and make the best choice you can, based on your particular view of the world.
+Remember, this is based on my personal opinions, and you may come to a different conclusion.
+Be sure to check the manufacturers' websites for the latest info on their gear.
 Good luck, and have fun playing out!